sharmachait/Java/Spring/spring boot/04 aspect oriented programming.md

 # Mechanism of AOP
 the AOP framework achieves this intercepting behaviour using proxy objects with wrapper methods that wrap the method we defined in the aspects
-Spring, instead of giving us a reference to the Bean we defined gives us the reference to the Porxy object instead This process is called weaving
+Spring, instead of giving us a reference to the Bean we defined gives us the reference to the Proxy object instead This process is called weaving

 # Advices